 Good communication and weather information are crucial for safe operations.
 Not surprising then that the Comms facility is the center of “on ice” operations.
 The camp uses satellite phone, VHF and HF radio to maintain regular contact with the Punta Arenas office, field parties, aircraft and other bases.
 You can make outgoing Iridium phone calls from Union Glacier and Vinson Base Camps.
 Pre-paid phone cards may be purchased at Union Glacier or Vinson Base Camps.
 A meteorologist uses local observations, information from the local automatic weather stations and satellite imagery to provide wind and weather information to flight crews, climbers and expeditions.

-Two twin-engine, ski aircraft transport passengers, cargo and fuel beyond Union Glacier Camp.
+Ski aircraft (Twin Otters and Basler) transport passengers, cargo and fuel beyond Union Glacier Camp.
 The ski aircraft park to one side of camp and use a separate skiway.